-I made this pot rack for FREE, using things I found in our garage, but you can make it for around $10.
+I made this pot rack for FREE, using things I found in our garage, but you can Make A Pot Rack For Under $10.

 Recently, I’ve been pinning images of pot racks that inspired me.